bartmate/SudokuEditor/README.md

 * Circle among four cells showing digits
 * Coloring (as part of puzzle, not as part of solution which is supported already)
 * Coloring of 1-cell, 2-cell features
+* One or two main diagonal line(s)
+* Adding bottom left pencilmark (one digit) useful for puzzle creation to note a digit which is known because of the puzzle, but not known according to the current solution state

+Further plans for solution-related functionalities:
 * Supporting Knight constraint
 * Supporting King constraint
-* One or two main diagonal line(s)

-Further plans for solution-related functionalities:
 * Thermo support
  * Building internal representation for thermos based on the bulbs and line segments
  * Automatically adjust options on the thermo after adding digits or deleting options